JohnKeysCloud/paint-ishApp/readme.md

 # paintIsh
 <!-- [IMG-HERE](LINK TO DEMO HERE) -->
 <a href="https://www.theodinproject.com/lessons/foundations-rock-paper-scissors" target="_blank">The Odin Project</a> called this an etch-a-sketch… I disagree!
 It's more 'paintish' 🙃.
-I am currently designing and programming it using vanilla HTML, CSS & JavaScript for… <a href="https://www.theodinproject.com/lessons/foundations-rock-paper-scissors" target="_blank">The Odin Project</a>.
+I am currently designing and programming it using vanilla HTML, CSS & JavaScript for them.

 ### Notes

-I'm currently this!
-The color palette is inspired by the insanely creative, animated Netflix series: <a href="https://www.netflix.com/title/80174608">Love, Death & Robot</a>… specifically the episode <a href="https://lovedeathrobots.fandom.com/wiki/Zima_Blue" target="_blank">Zima Blue</a>.
+I'm currently building 🛠 this!
+The color palette is inspired by the insanely creative, animated Netflix series: <a href="https://www.netflix.com/title/80174608">Love, Death & Robots</a>… specifically the episode <a href="https://lovedeathrobots.fandom.com/wiki/Zima_Blue" target="_blank">Zima Blue</a>.

-Included is the initial logic and the minimally designed interface.
-I think I will keep it this way throughout the project.
+Included is the initial logic and the minimally designed interface (… I think I will keep it this way throughout the project 🤔).

 ### - ツkc💭